 Table 2.6D.
-Seasonal-spatial coverage of the genetics assignment data (that have covariate information regarding age class and season).
+Seasonal-spatial coverage of the genetics assignment data (that have covariate information regarding age class and season; from dataset ‘Joint East West Mixing Data 15042019.csv’).
 Orange shaded cells represent quarter-strata for which there are no stock of origin data available for the mixture model approach (i.e. no genetic data were available for these spatio-temporal strata).
+Note that data are available for the Gulf of Mexico and the Mediterranean but these were not used in the operating model.